TomSif/TomSif-OpenClassRooms_Projet-6_Sophie-Bluel/README.md

 2. Run the application:
    - Open `index.html` directly in your browser
-   - Ensure the API server is running at `http://localhost:5678`
+   - Ensure the API server is running at 'https://tomsif-openclassrooms-projet-6-sophie.onrender.com` , wait 30s to wake up the api.

 3. Admin access:
-   - Log in using the login form (credentials to be provided if available)
+   - Log in using the login form (sophie.bluel@test.tld|S0phie)

-## Installation

-### Prerequisites

-- Modern browser (Chrome, Firefox, Edge – latest versions)
-- Node.js (if using any build tools)
-- API server running on `localhost:5678`

 ## Contact